scalacenter/bloop/docs/what-is-bloop.md

 largely reimplement bloop to support Scala.
-This system is the natural way our tooling community has grown but has irremediably hindered progress in the tooling community, complicated maintenance and worsened the overall Scala user experience with, for example, slower compiles or half-baked build tool integrations.
+This system is the natural way our tooling community has grown but has irremediably hindered progress in the tooling community, complicated maintenance and worsened the overall Scala user experience with, for example, slower compiles or half-baked Scala integrations.

 ### Implement once, Optimize once, Use everywhere